Have you ever run to Google with a health question?

 *whole room is full of raised hands*

-It looks like you’re not alone!
+You’re not alone!
 Pretty much all of us have probably Googled our health symptoms at some point.

 We decided to beat you to the search bar with this question (unless that’s how you found us, of course) and answer this question straight up!